Deep Gap man charged with statutory offense

 BOONE — A man from Deep Gap was arrested on March 22 after allegedly committing a sexual offense.

-Justin W. Smith, 34, was taken into custody by the Watauga County Sheriff’s office and charged with statutory sex offense with a minor.
-According to the warrant for his arrest, Smith allegedly engaged with a seven-year-old victim between January 24 and March 16.
+Justin W. Smith, 34, was taken into custody by the Watauga County Sheriff’s Office and charged with statutory sex offense with a minor.
+According to the warrant for his arrest, Smith allegedly engaged with a 7-year-old victim between Jan.
+24 and March 16.

 Smith was also arrested on a civil order for a charge of failing to pay child support.